Skip to main content

 Data Privacy

-The protection of personal data and the responsible handling of information that you entrust to us are important and special concerns for us.
-AMF-Bruns GmbH & Co KG (AMF-Bruns) only processes personal data in accordance with the statutory regulations, in particular the EU General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
-This data protection declaration applies to the AMF-Bruns Fördertechnik area including the sub-website www.amf-foerderanlagen.de and the landing website www.amf-bruns.de/intro/.
-The data protection declaration for the AMF-Bruns Mobility division can be found on the AMF-Bruns Mobility sub-website and the data protection declaration for our Academy website.
+It is especially important to us to protect your personal data and responsibly handle the information that you entrust to us.
+AMF-Bruns GmbH & Co.
+KG (AMF-Bruns) only processes personal data in accordance with statutory regulations, including but not limited to the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+This Privacy Policy applies to the AMF-Bruns conveyor technology section, including the website www.amf-foerderanlagen.de.
+The corresponding privacy policies for our other sections can be found on the respective website.

-• visiting our Facebook fan page and Instagram profile (Insights) (see section 4),
+• visiting our Facebook fan page and Instagram profiles (Insights) (see Section 4),

-• the use of our presence in social networks (LinkedIn) (see section 5),
+• using our services on social networks (LinkedIn) (see Section 5),

-• the conclusion of contracts with us (see section 6),
+• concluding contracts with us (see Section 6),

-• visiting our premises (video surveillance) (see section 7),
+• visiting our business premises (video surveillance) (see Section 7),

-• the visit to the business and production sites (visitor process) (see section 8),
+• visiting the business offices and production sites (visitor process) (see Section 8),

-• the application for a job (see section 9),
+• applying for a position (see Section 9),

-• the usual establishment of contact in the course of business (e.g. trade fair) (see section 10),
+• we establish contact in the usual way through business operations (e.g. trade fairs) (see Section 10),

-• the sending of advertising and information flyers (see section 11).
+• we send advertising and information flyers (see Section 11).

-We will also inform you about the recipients of your personal data within the EEA (see section 12) and in third countries (see section 13), the deletion of your personal data and corresponding retention periods (see section 14), your rights as a Data Subject (see section 15) and whether or not automated decision-making is used (see section 16).
+We also inform you about the recipients of your personal data within the European Economic Area (EEA) (Section 12) and in third countries (Section 13), the deletion of your personal data and corresponding retention periods (Section 14), your rights as the data subject (Section 15) and whether automated decision-making is used (Section 16).

 1. Controller and Data Protection Officer